jacobecox/templates/ollama/versions/1.0.0/README.md

 #### UI

-1. Navigate to the generated workload and click `Open` next to the worklod name
+1. Navigate to the generated workload and click `Open` next to the workload name